Everything you need to know about COVID-19 and the vaccine in Maine

 Of the 312,994 COVID-19 cases that have been reported throughout the pandemic, 223,660 have been confirmed and 89,334 have been probable.

-As of Friday, 116 people are hospitalized with COVID-19 in Maine, a decrease of five compared to Thursday.
-Of those, 18 are in critical care and four are on ventilators.
-There are 65 available critical care beds in Maine, according to the Maine CDC.
+As of Tuesday, 159 people are hospitalized with COVID-19 in Maine, which is a decrease of nine since Jan.
+30. Of those, 24 are in critical care and six are on a ventilator.